MyCATApache/Mycat2/README.md

   - GLOBAL:x:

-    Except DB IN ONE SERVER or DB IN MULTI SERVER,it routes a sql to a data node.Global table routes a update SQL to multiple dataNode and query SQL by loading balance.Copy consistency is required here.
+    Except DB IN ONE SERVER or DB IN MULTI SERVER,it routes a sql to a data node.Global table routes a update SQL to multiple dataNode and query SQL by loading balance.Consistency is required here.